Pierre Repellini

-Pierre Repellini (born 27 October 1950) is a French former football striker and manager.
-He is a historic player of AS Saint-Etienne, and won many trophies with les Verts before ending his career in his native town of Hyères with Hyères FC.
+Pierre Repellini (born 27 October 1950) is a French former football defender and manager.
+He is a historic player of AS Saint-Etienne, and won many trophies with les Verts as a covering defender or midfield anchor before ending his career in his native town of Hyères with Hyères FC.
 He later had a stints as a coach at Red Star FC and AS Saint-Etienne.